 Building understanding and support for the IRWM Plan and grant application processes among key stakeholders as well as the general public is critical to the success of the IRWM Program.
 An active approach to implementing public involvement and information dissemination was developed to assist the RWMG in generating broad-based support for the effort.
 Methods utilized to improve general awareness of the IRWM Program and provide a means for all interested parties to participate in the planning process are described below.
 Table 6-4 illustrates whether each outreach method involves one-way vs. two-way communication that is internal or external to the IRWM Region.
-One-way communication does that and provides mechanisms for stakeholders and the general public, while two-way communication does that and provides mechanisms for stakeholders and the public to respond with comments, feedback, and ideas.
+One-way communication is meant to inform and educate stakeholders and the general public, while two-way communication does that and provides mechanisms for stakeholders and the public to respond with comments, feedback, and ideas.
 Appendix 6-C provides a summary of the outreach efforts to date.
-Appendix 6-D contains the formal comment letters received on the Public Draft 2019 IRWM Plan.
+Appendix 6-D contains the comments received on the Public Draft 2019 IRWM Plan, along with how they have been addressed.
 Comments on the Public Draft 2019 IRWM Plan were solicited through RAC meetings and public workshops, targeted watershed workshops, stakeholder email lists, and the IRWM Program website.
 Communication methods are described in more detail below.